Statistical inference on representational geometries: Materials and Methods

-How representational dissimilarity is best quantified and inferred from raw data depends on the type of measurements taken.
-For functional Magnetic Resonance Imaging (fMRI) for example, it is beneficial to take the noise covariance across voxels into account by computing Mahalanobis distances \citep{walther2016}.
-For electro-physiological recordings of individual neurons one should take the poisson nature of the variability into account by either transforming the measured spiking rates or by using a KL-divergence based dissimilarity measure based on the poisson-distribution \citep{kriegeskorte2019}.
-And inferring dissimilarities from behavior based on categorization or arrangement data uses entirely different techniques \citep{kriegeskorte2012}.
+The first step of RSA is the computation of the representational dissimilarity matrices.
+The main question for this step is which dissimilarity measure shall be computed between conditions.

-In the formal mathematical sense a distance or metric is a function that takes two points from the space as input and computes a real number from them subject to the following three rules: (1) The result is larger or equal to zero, with equality only if the two points are equal.
-(2) Symmetry, i.e. the result is the same if the two points are swapped.
-(3) The triangle inequality, i.e. the sum of distances from $a$ to $b$ and $b$ to $c$ is less or equal to the distance of $a$ to $c$ for all choices of the three points.
-For a dissimilarity, we drop requirement (3), which allows symmetric divergences between probability distributions for example.
-Additionally, we allow estimators for dissimilarities that may return negative values in violation of (1).
-To do so, we weaken (1) to be necessary only in expectation.
+In the formal mathematical sense, a distance or metric is a function that takes two points from the space as input and computes a real number from them conforming to the following three rules: (1) \textit{Nonnegativity}: The result is larger than or equal to zero, with equality only if the two points are equal.
+(2) \textit{Symmetry}: The result is the same if the two points are swapped.
+(3) \textit{Triangle inequality}: The sum of distances from $a$ to $b$ and $b$ to $c$ is less than or equal to the distance from $a$ to $c$ for all choices of the three points.
+We use the term dissimilarity for symmetric measures that may violate (1) and (3).
+Dropping requirement (3) admits symmetric divergences between probability distributions, for example.
+Dropping requirement (1) and allowing measures that may return negative values admits unbiased distance estimators (whose distribution is symmetric about 0 when the true distance is 0).
+We would still like the dissimilarity to be nonnegative in expectation.

-In principle any dissimilarity measure on the measured representation vectors can be used to quantify the dissimilarities between conditions.
-Popular choices in the past were squared and un-squared euclidean distances, cosine distances, linear decoding accuracy and correlations distances.
-Earlier publications comparing different measures of dissimilarity found simple correlation distances to be less informative for comparing models than other methods and the underlying decoding axes to be better than decoding accuracy \citep{walther2016}.
-Here, we focus on crossnobis RDMs, which were found to work best for fMRI-like data \citep{walther2016}, have clear interpretations as linear decodeability of differences and whose sampling distributions can be described analytically \citep{diedrichsen2021}.
-Two aspects of these dissimilarities warrant further discussion: crossvalidation of dissimilarities and taking noise covariance into account.
+In principle, any dissimilarity measure on the measured representation vectors can be used to quantify the dissimilarities between conditions.
+Popular choices in the past were the Pearson correlation distance, squared and un-squared Euclidean distances, cosine distance, and linear-decoding-based measures such as the decoding accuracy, the linear-discriminant contrast (LDC, also known as the crossnobis estimator; \cite{walther2016}) and the linear-discriminant $t$ value (LD-$t$; \cite{kriegeskorte2007, nili2014}).
+Earlier publications comparing different measures of dissimilarity found correlation distances to be less interpretable in terms of condition decodability and continuous crossvalidated decoding measures (LDC, LD-$t$) to be more sensitive than decoding accuracy \citep{walther2016}.